rahulmeenatelegram/Telgram-Premium-RahulMeena/replit.md

-# TeleChannels - Firebase-Based Telegram Channel Access Platform
+# TeleChannels - Telegram Channel Access Platform

 ## Overview

 TeleChannels is a full-stack subscription-based web application that provides recurring access to premium Telegram channels.
-The platform now uses Firebase for authentication and database, with an integrated admin wallet system for payment management through Razorpay.
+The platform handles subscription billing with autopay through Razorpay, manages user authentication, and provides admin tools for subscription management and analytics.

 ## System Architecture

-The application follows a Firebase-first architecture with complete client-side data management:
+The application follows a monorepo structure with clear separation between client, server, and shared code:

 - **Frontend**: React with TypeScript, using Vite for development and build
-- **Authentication**: Firebase Authentication with Google OAuth
+- **Backend**: Express.js with TypeScript for API and authentication
-- **Database**: Firebase Firestore for real-time data storage
+- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
-- **Admin Wallet**: Comprehensive wallet system for payment tracking and withdrawals
+- **Authentication**: Passport.js with local strategy and session management
-- **Payment Processing**: Razorpay integration for handling transactions with wallet credits
+- **Payment Processing**: Razorpay integration for handling transactions
 - **UI Framework**: Tailwind CSS with Radix UI components via shadcn/ui

 ## Key Components